 When your child goes to a school that doesn’t have a cafeteria, you spend a lot of time considering food logistics, whether it’s what to have for lunch or how to successfully transport it.
 We have quite a collection of metal food carriers, including actual Thermos brand containers.
 The goal: To have something that started out nice and hot in the morning and still be hot (or at least reasonably warm) by the time lunch rolls around 3-4 hours later.

 Surprisingly, it’s hard to find containers that manage this feat, and even when starting out with fully boiling soup, it’s not a rare thing for my girl to come home that afternoon saying she couldn’t eat her soup, it was cold.
-Same goes for tea, hot chocolate or even cold beverages like iced tea.
+The same goes for tea, hot chocolate, or even cold beverages like iced tea.
 Whatever the starting temperature, it seems like everything wants to move to room temperature faster than we want it to do so!

 Based on all the good reports I’d heard from others, I reached out to the company to get a flask in for us to try out and review.
 The result, a lovely aquamarine 24oz unit arrived on our doorstep (you can see it to the right) and my 13yo daughter K- immediately grabbed it and said “mine!”

 The company says that it can keep hot things hot for 6 hours and cold things nice and cold for 24 hours.
 Why cold works better I’m not sure, but I’m sure there’s some logical thermodynamic explanation!
 In any case, I just have to report it works like a champ and I’ve since realized that the flask I got from my friends at Ezoic is also a Hydro Flask, which explains why it also does such a great job with cold beverages.